mahayasa/gan-hybrid-sampling-customer-churn/README.md

 We can see on the picture above, CTGAN-ENN clearly separated the customer churn class blue (not churn) and red (churn) and made machine learning algorithm easily to learn.

-## Publication

-### Preprint

-Read the preprint version of paper here : https://www.researchsquare.com/article/rs-3644024/latest

-it's my pleasure if any of you have some feedback or question about this research.

 ## Installation
 Install CTGAN-ENN using pip: